International-Data-Spaces-Association/idsa/README.md

 ---

 ## BECOME PART OF IDS OS LANDSCAPE
 IDSA welcomes contributions from all levels (organizational, individual and projects) to the IDS OS Landscape.
 Feel free to join, discover and be part of the projects that constitutes the technical backbone of the data economy's future.

+You do not have to be a developer to be part of IDS OS Landscape.
+You can join  ct or as a contributor.
+This will not only make you a part of the great community here, but also will give you an opportunity to share your experiences, express your opinion and gather feedback from the other members.

 ### Joining as a Contributor
 *If you are not a user of IDSA Github yet*, please use this [form](https://forms.office.com/r/60B1hWv1Fu "IDSA Github / Participation Request") to submit a participation request.
 The requests are responded within a maximum of two business days (in most cases, the invitations are sent within several hours).